 Consider your team’s comfort level when deciding whether to host an open discussion or allow for anonymous input.
 The opportunity for anonymous responses may be necessary to gather honest feedback from all members.

-Anonymous input can include an online platform, suggestion boxes, online surveys, or a dedicated team email address that will not identify the sender.
+Anonymous input can include an online platform, suggestion boxes, online surveys, or a dedicated team email address that won’t identify the sender.
 Be sure to provide the team members with clear instructions on how they can provide their feedback anonymously.

-Even if you choose an open team discussion, consider providing your questions in advance to allow each member to formulate a response that they will contribute at your meeting.
+Even if you choose an open team discussion, consider providing your questions in advance to allow each member to formulate a response that they’ll contribute at your meeting.
 This gives the opportunity for individuals to reflect and feel comfortable with their responses.

 You could send the link to the statements and strategies that you have prioritized from your analysis of the report, and ask each team member to choose up to 3 strategies they believe will be most beneficial for the team.
 You can then group similar strategies (for example dealing with workload, work tasks or work expectations), and propose an approach for the one that was chosen most often by your team.
 Then bring your team together to share that approach and ask them to help you refine and carry it out.